category with duals (list of them)

 In a semicartesian monoidal category, any tensor product of objects comes equipped with morphisms

 respectively, where stands for the unique morphism to the terminal object and , are the right and left unitors.
 We can thus ask whether and make into the product of and .
 If so, it is a theorem that is a cartesian monoidal category.
-(This theorem is probably in Eilenberg and Kelly’s paper on closed categories, but they may not have been the first to note it.)
+(This theorem has been observed by Eilenberg and Kelly (1966, p.551), but they may not have been the first to note it.)

 Alternatively, suppose that is a monoidal category equipped with monoidal natural transformations and such that